Noncrossing Longest Paths and Cycles

 The noncrossing property of shortest structures is mainly ensured by the triangle inequality.
-The triangle inequality, as noted by Alon et al.~\cite{Alon1995}, also implies that the longest structures often have crossings because a structure usually gets longer by creating more crossings.
-Alon et al.~\cite{Alon1995} studied the problem of finding longest noncrossing structures (such as matchings, paths, or trees).
-Some of their initial results have been improved and extended by Dumitrescu and T{\'{o}}th~\cite{Dumitrescu2010} (for matchings, paths, and cycles), by Biniaz~\etal~\cite{BiniazBCCEMS19} and by Cabello~\etal~\cite{Cabello0KMT22} (for trees).
+The triangle inequality also implies that the longest structures often have crossings because a structure usually gets longer by creating more crossings~\rv{\cite{Alon1995}}. \rv{There are approximation algorithms for the problem of finding longest noncrossing structures (such as matchings, paths, cycles, and trees) \cite{Alon1995,BiniazBCCEMS19,Cabello0KMT25,Dumitrescu2010}}.
 Along this direction, one might wonder whether a longest structure (defined on an arbitrarily large point set) is necessarily crossing.
-This was explicitly asked by \'{A}lvarez-Rebollar~\etal~\cite{Rebollar2024}.
-Among other interesting results, they presented arbitrarily large planar point sets for which the longest perfect matching is noncrossing.
-They asked the following question and proposed the following conjecture: \begin{question}[\'{A}lvarez-Rebollar~\etal~\cite{Rebollar2024}] For every sufficiently large planar point set, must the longest spanning path have two edges that cross each other? \end{question} \begin{conjecture}[\'{A}lvarez-Rebollar~\etal~\cite{Rebollar2024}] The longest spanning cycle on every sufficiently large set of points in the plane has a pair of crossing edges. \end{conjecture}
+This was explicitly asked \rv{by Alvarez-Rebollar, Cravioto-Lagos, Mar\'{\i}n, Sol\'e-Pi, and Urrutia~\cite{Rebollar2024}.} Among other interesting results, they presented arbitrarily large planar point sets for which the longest perfect matching is noncrossing.
+They asked the following question and proposed the following conjecture: \begin{question}[\rv{\cite{Rebollar2024}}] For every sufficiently large planar point set, must the longest spanning path have two edges that cross each other? \end{question} \begin{conjecture}[\rv{\cite{Rebollar2024}}] The longest spanning cycle on every sufficiently large set of points in the plane has a pair of crossing edges. \end{conjecture}

-The ``sufficiently large'' condition in the question and conjecture makes sense, as otherwise one can take any 3 points in general position, or any $4$ points that are not in a convex position---for such point sets, all spanning paths and cycles are noncrossing.
+The ``sufficiently large'' condition in the question and conjecture \rv{cannot be dropped,} as otherwise one can take any 3 points in general position, or any 4 points that are not in a convex position---for such point sets, all spanning paths and cycles are noncrossing.